 Why leg raise?

-Since it’s a basic, you’ll have to learn this in order to progress into other exercises like dragon fly’s, front levers or V-sits.
+Since it’s quite basic, you’ll have to learn this in order to progress into other exercises like dragon fly’s, front levers or V-sits.
 A nice by-product of the leg raises is of course the six pack you build up with it.
 There’s no one that can do 12-15 leg raises and does not have good abdominal muscular development.
-Obviously, when you have fat covering it up you can’t see the abs, but that’s a whole different ball game and requires a good nutrition strategy.
+Obviously, when you have fat covering it up you can’t see the abs, but that’s a different ball game and requires a good nutrition strategy.